 Employees and applicants may also file a complaint with the U.S. Equal Employment Opportunity Commission, the California Department of Fair Employment and Housing, and the U.S. Department of Labor, Office of Federal Contract Compliance Programs, or the U.S. Department of Education, Office for Civil Rights.
-Students may file complaints with the U.S. Department of Education Office for Civil Rights at (415) 486-5555 (or OCR.SanFrancisco@ed.gov) or (800) 421-3481 (or OCR@ed.gov).

-Complaints may also be directed to the Bureau for Private Postsecondary Education at https://bppe.ca.gov/.
+Students may file complaints with the U.S. Department of Education Office for Civil Rights at (415) 486-5555 (or ocr.sanfrancisco@ed.gov) or (800) 421-3481 (or OCR@ed.gov).
+Complaints may also be directed to the Bureau for Private Postsecondary Education at bppe.ca.gov.

-- Nondiscrimination and Equal Employment Opportunity Policy - Unlawful Harassment Policy - Procedures for Complaints of Unlawful Discrimination, Harassment and Retaliation - Disability and Reasonable Accommodation Grievance Procedures
+- Nondiscrimination and Equal Employment Opportunity

+- Unlawful Harassment

+- Procedures Regarding Unlawful Harassment

+- Disability and Reasonable Accommodation Grievance

+Procedures